newsuk/times-components/packages/ad/README.md

 5. In the ads request, the config is sent as query params, the `cust_params` key has the page level config values and `prev_scp` has the slot level config values.
-6. On the network panel, filter for grapeshot, the second request has the key values that we get from grapeshot.
+6. On the network panel, filter for `euasync01.admantx.com` to see the key values that we get from ADmantx.

 ## Header bidding